JamesJTD/TypeProofer/TypeProofer/README.md

 This will be a tool for making proofs for in-progess typefaces.
+It currently reads .otf files and creates a print-ready .pdf

 TO USE:

-Create a directory to hold the fonts you want to proof (right now, only .otfs are set up to work).
+Make sure drawBot is installed (it works with drawBot as a module or in the App)

-Save fonts to this directory.
+Change your page size (via the size() variable).

 Change savePath variable in proofer.py